 • One heat setting does not fit all: Find tools with adjustable temperature settings.

 • Know your limit: Try not to heat style more than twice a week.

-• Wear protection: Use a thermal protecting lotion that offers some hold.
+• Wear protection: Use a thermal hair protector that offers some hold.

 • Work quickly: Limit contact and minimize exposure.